PowerShellOrg/Plaster/docs/en-US/about_Plaster_CreatingAManifest.help.md

 - `requiredVersion` - Specifies a specific version of the module.
 This attribute cannot be used with either the `minimumVersion` or `maximumVersion` attributes.
 Use this attribute rarely as any update to the module that changes its version will result in this check failing.
 - `message`         - Specifies a custom message to display after the standard Plaster message when the specified module's is not available on the target machine.
 This message should be used to tell the user what functionality will not work without the specified module.
 - `condition`

+#### NOTE: All versions in this element should be specified in the three part MAJOR.MINOR.PATCH (Semver) format.

 ```xml
 <requireModule name="Pester" condition='$PLASTER_PARAM_Options -contains "Pester"'